-earable technology is the current Next Big Thing.
+Wearable technology is the current Next Big Thing.
 Fitness tracking and other health-related monitoring is one of the primary reasons for the current popularity of smartwatches.
-Apple Inc. recently released in September 2018 the latest version in the line of Apple Watches, the Apple Watch Series 4.
+In September 2018, Apple Inc. released the latest version in the line of Apple Watches, the Apple Watch Series 4.

 What Does an Apple Watch Do?